 - pinch of salt

-- 1 tbsp chopped pecans or other favorite nut
+- 1 tablespoon chopped pecans or other favorite nut

 - Combine oats, water and pinch of salt in a microwave safe bowl and microwave for approximately 45 seconds, until water is absorbed and oats slightly softened.